as9284/orbit/README.md

 ## 🛠 Developer Notes

-- ESLint configured for React + TypeScript; run `pnpm lint` to check.
+- ESLint configured for React + TypeScript; run `npm run lint` to check.
 Formatter is Prettier via ESLint.
 - `EditTaskModal` uses a `key` prop from the task ID to reset internal state when switching tasks.
 - Global state is minimal; most logic lives in `useTasks` and context.